rethinkdb/rethinkdb-rs/api/ruby/math-and-logic/not.md

 # Description #
 Compute the logical inverse (not) of an expression.

 `not` can be called either via method chaining, immediately after an expression that evaluates as a boolean value, or by passing the expression as a parameter to `not`.
+All values that are not `false` or `nil` will be converted to `true`.

 __Example:__ Not true is false.